Brookdale Senior Living (BKD)

 AI Analysis | Feedback

-Nick Stengle joined Brookdale Senior Living in October 2025 as Chief Executive Officer and a member of the Board of Directors.
-He brings extensive leadership and operational experience in multi-site, geographically dispersed healthcare settings, with a deep understanding of the senior living, healthcare, and hospitality industries.
-Prior to joining Brookdale, Mr. Stengle served nearly three years as President and Chief Operating Officer of Gentiva, a leading provider of hospice, palliative, and home health services.
-He also held the role of Executive Vice President and Chief Operating Officer for Kindred at Home, Gentiva's predecessor company.
-Between his two tenures at Gentiva, he was Executive Vice President and Chief Operating Officer for Sunrise Senior Living.
-Before 2020, Mr. Stengle was a member of the portfolio operations team for TPG Capital, indicating a background with private equity-backed companies.
-He served 11 years in the United States Air Force, including roles as a Top Gun Instructor Pilot and Combat Fighter Pilot.
+Nick Stengle joined Brookdale in October 2025 as Chief Executive Officer.
+He brings extensive leadership and operational experience in the senior living, healthcare, and hospitality industries.
+Previously, he served nearly three years as President and Chief Operating Officer of Gentiva, a leading provider of hospice, palliative, and home health services.
+Prior to Gentiva, he was Executive Vice President and Chief Operating Officer for Kindred at Home, Gentiva's predecessor company, and also served as EVP and Chief Operating Officer for Sunrise Senior Living, a senior living services provider.
+Earlier in his career, Mr. Stengle was a member of the portfolio operations team at global investment firm TPG Capital.
+He also held various leadership positions during his 11 years in the United States Air Force, including Top Gun Instructor Pilot and Combat Fighter Pilot.

-Dawn Kussow, Executive Vice President and Chief Financial Officer
+Dawn L. Kussow, Executive Vice President – Chief Financial Officer

-Dawn Kussow joined Brookdale in March 2007 and has served as Executive Vice President and Chief Financial Officer since February 2023.
-She also served as Interim Chief Financial Officer from August 2022 to October 2022.
-Her previous roles at Brookdale include Senior Vice President and Chief Accounting Officer (January 2016 to January 2023), Vice President and Corporate Controller (February 2014 to January 2016), Senior Director of Financial Reporting (June 2009 to January 2014), and Director of Financial Reporting (March 2007 to May 2009).
-Before joining Brookdale, Ms. Kussow was Director of Financial Reporting for AON Hewitt and a Senior Manager for Deloitte & Touche, LLP in Turin, Italy.
+Dawn L. Kussow joined Brookdale in March 2007 and has served as Executive Vice President and Chief Financial Officer since February 2023.
+She was also appointed to the Office of the CEO from April 2025 to October 2025 and served as Interim Chief Financial Officer from August 2022 to October 2022.
+Her previous roles at Brookdale include Senior Vice President and Chief Accounting Officer, and Vice President and Corporate Controller.
+Before joining Brookdale, Ms. Kussow served as Director of Financial Reporting for AON Hewitt and as Senior Manager for Deloitte & Touche, LLP.
 She is a Certified Public Accountant.

 Chad C. White, Executive Vice President, General Counsel and Secretary